AyeCode/invoicing/readme.txt

 == Changelog ==

+= 1.0.4 =
+Invoice notes should not display in RSS feeds - FIXED

 = 1.0.3 =
 Invoice created date should not updated on invoice published - CHANGED Show recurring supported gateways in backend item page - CHANGED